Jai-ACS/Mod-MobileHotkeyBridge/README.md

-# Mobile Hotkey Bridge
+# Hotkey Adapter
-Mod that helps bridge mods that require hotkey to use.
+Mod that acts as an adapter/bridge for mods with hotkey(s).
 This mod provides a bridging interface where functionalities originally triggered by hotkeys could be activated.

 # Interfacing
 In order for a mod to be bridged, it has to first interface with this bridging mod.